 … AND THE “NO DEAL” PAPER

 When we leave the EU we will set up our own GI schemes which will be WTO TRIPS compliant, broadly mirror the current EU regime and be no more burdensome to producers.
 Details to be explored in a public consultation include the UK GI logo and appeals process.
 The protections will be similar to those enjoyed now by UK GI producers, with all 86 UK GIs given new UK GI status automatically.
 The UK would no longer be required to recognise EU GI status.
 EU producers would be able to apply for UK GI status.
 We will be publishing guidance on the UK GI schemes in early 2019.

-Briefly, the paper shows the UK’s intention to set up its own system, which could be different from the EU’s — how different is not stated.
+The July 2018, 104-page UK policy paper (or white paper) on its future relationship with the EU has two short paragraphs on geographical indications.
+Briefly, the paper shows the UK intends to set up its own system.
+This could be different from the EU’s, but how different is not stated.

 Then on September 24, 2018 the UK government issued another batch of papers on preparing for “no deal” with the EU.
-One on geographical indications adds that the British scheme will “broadly mirror” the EU’s (see box).
+The one on geographical indications adds that the British scheme will “broadly mirror” the EU’s (see box).

-This seems to be causing concern in Brussels where officials are reported to be studying whether the UK might risk violating the WTO’s “national treatment” principle — the UK might be discriminating against the EU (and others) if it automatically continues to protect its own names, while requiring other countries’ names to go through a registration process.
+This caused concern in Brussels where officials were reported to be studying whether the UK might risk violating the WTO’s “national treatment” principle — the UK might be discriminating against the EU (and others) if it automatically continued to protect its own names, while requiring other countries’ names to go through a registration process.